haydarkadioglu/leetcode-challenges/README.md

 📘 LeetCode Challenges

-This repository contains my C++ solutions for various LeetCode problems.
+This repository contains my solutions for various LeetCode problems.
 Each folder is named after the problem ID and title for easier navigation.

 ⚙️ Environment

-Language: C++17
+Language: C++17, python

 IDE: LeetSync / VS Code